asurati/wip.src/content/post/2023-07-04-vc4-cube-demo.md

 ```

 The shader outputs the color white if the SIMD-element on which this shader
 instance is running is 0.
-The rest of the shader instances color their pixel
+The rest (15 in number) of the shader instances,
+running on the same QPU as the instance with SIMD-element 0, color their pixel
 black.
 In the rendered frame-buffer, the lone white pixel in a block of aligned
 `4x4` pixels reveals the position, within the `4x4` pixels block, of the
 SIMD-element that was responsible for coloring the white pixel.